Echo Park (album): Release

 Echo Park was released in the United Kingdom on 23 April 2001.
 Before the album's release, the single "Seven Days in the Sun" reached #14 in the UK Singles Chart, which was the follow-up to "Buck Rogers" which reached #5.
 The album entered the UK Albums Chart at the same position, before becoming their first Gold album; they had been in danger of splitting up if the album didn't sell well.
 Grant said at the time in a Melody Maker interview, "It's the same with any band.
 That's just the way the music business is.
 There is only a certain amount of money a label will put into a band.
 I'm just being realistic.
 We've been around for seven or eight years and I am not planning on giving up, but we're putting everything into this record and I'm just hoping that people like it".

 In July 2001 Echo released "Turn" as the third UK single to be taken directly from the album.
 The single reached #27 on the UK Singles Chart.
 It was the last UK single from the album, but "Just a Day", a B-side from "Seven Days in the Sun", was released in December of that year, and made #12 in the UK Singles Chart.
 "Piece by Piece" was released in Europe only shortly after "Turn".
 In August 2003, the album was later certified Platinum after the commercial success of Comfort in Sound.

 Accolades

 In 2015, Drowned in Sound included the album in its list "In Depth: Lost Albums 2000–2015". a list of 16 albums the website considers to be great but overlooked.

 The album was also featured as one of 38 albums on the Official Charts website as one of their “Albums turning 20 years old in 2021”.

 The week the album was released “Free All Angels”, by Northern Ireland band Ash, entered the top spot of the album charts and initially had a substantial career sales lead over “Echo Park”.
 In late 2020 however, “Echo Park” sold more than any other album to be released that week overall, on 332,000 sales.
-“Free All Angels” stood on 299,000 at the time.
+“Free All Angels” stood on 299,000 at the time, aided hugely by streaming equivalent sales for "Buck Rogers" being much more significant than that of "Shining Light" the most streamed track from Ash's album.